 Dre was recognized in Savoy Magazine’s 2020 Most Influential Black Executives in Corporate America.
 He brings a breadth of experience in investing, operations, and policy.
 Dre earned his bachelor’s degree in Molecular Biology and his Juris Doctorate from Brigham Young University.
 Dre was born in Côte d’Ivoire to two Ghanaian parents and grew up in Alexandria, Virginia.
 He currently resides in Indianapolis, IN with his wife and three children.
 In his spare time, he loves to read, watch and play sports, and spend time with his family.
 Dre is a native French and Twi speaker.

-Anna Marx serves as the Marketing Communications Analyst for Rethink Capital Partners.
+Anna Marx serves as the Marketing Manager for Rethink Capital Partners.
 Anna joined Rethink in August 2020 as a Communications Fellow and joined full-time in her current role in January 2021.